jcaldeira-iot/IoT-For-Beginners-Micropython/1-getting-started/lessons/4-connect-internet/esp32-commands.md

             led.on()
         else:
             led.off()

+    mqtt_client.set_callback(handle_command)
     mqtt_client.subscribe(server_command_topic)
-    mqtt_client.on_message = handle_command
     ```

     This code defines a function, `handle_command`, that reads a message as a JSON document and looks for the value of the `led_on` property.
 If it is set to `True` the LED is turned on, otherwise it is turned off.

     The MQTT client subscribes on the topic that the server will send messages on and sets the `handle_command` function to be called when a message is received.

-    > 💁 The `on_message` handler is called for all topics subscribed to.
-If you later write code that listens to multiple topics, you can get the topic that the message was sent to from the `message` object passed to the handler function.

-1. Run the code in the same way as you ran the code from the previous part of the assignment.
-If you are using a virtual IoT device, then **make sure the CounterFit app is running and the light sensor and LED have been created on the correct pins**.
+1. Run the code in the same way as you ran the code from previous lessons.

-1. Adjust the light levels detected by your physical or virtual device.
+1. Adjust the light levels detected by your sensor.
 Messages being received and commands being sent will be written to the terminal.
 The LED will also be turned on and off depending on the light level.

 > 💁 You can find this code in the [code-commands/virtual-device](code-commands/virtual-device) folder.